bogdanserdinov/autowithdrawals/README.md

 ## Usage:

-To start CLI tool you need to fill `.env` file, where you should specify max account balance, in case when your account balance > expected auto withdrawals will be initiated to specified address.
+To start CLI tool firstly you need to fill `.env` file.

-Command to start service:
+### Command to start service:

-`go run main.go by-amount` - command that will check your account balance every hour, and if needed will initiate on-chain tx to your 'back-up' address.
+`go run main.go by-amount` - command that will check account balance every hour, and if needed will initiate on-chain tx to your 'back-up' address.

 `go run main.go by-date` - command that will initiate payment every given interval.